 - I renamed one of the columns in the Sales table from ExtendedAmount to ‘Extended Amount’

 In both cases the measures copied across OK, I just had to edit the measure to correct the table/column name for the new names.
+You can do this directly inside Tabular Editor, or you can do it in Power BI Desktop.

 What do you think?
 Is this a useful trick?
 How much time will it save you?
 How did you get into the situation where you needed to copy measures?
 Please share your comments below.